gabyvs/ng2-ue-utils/README.md

 ```bash
 npm pack
 ```
 This will generate a .tgz file in the root folder.

-Use the following command in your other project to get it installed.
+In your other project, use the following command to install the tarball: (note - delete this repo's source files in `node_modules` before installing from tarball, if already present)
 ```bash
 npm install /path/to/ng2-ue-utils-someversion.tgz
 ```
 And you will be ready to use it locally!

+## Contributing
+In `/src`, find the appropriate directory for your new component(or directive/pipe/service) and create a new directory there.

+Include your source code and any applicable tests.
+Ensure tests pass.
+Document usage instructions for your component in the source code.

+Extend demo.html with implementation of your component.

+Extend `index.js` and `index.d.ts` in root with your component.

+Build this repo into a tarball and run it locally in your other project using the directions above to verify implementation.